USS Dominant (AM-431): Providing services for BUSHIPS

 After her shift to the Norfolk, Virginia area, Dominant reported to Commander, Operational Test and Evaluation Force (COMOPTEVFOR), to provide towing, recovery and other services for Bureau of Ships (BUSHIPS) projects.
 These duties were again interspersed with deployments, including the West Indies (23 January – 4 May 1961, 30 October 1961 – 17 January 1962, 17 June – 25 September 1964 and 4 October – 16 December 1965), and the Mediterranean.

 Dominant participated in the Cuban Missile Crisis of 22–26 October 1962.
 While attached to MINDIV 43, Dominant, along with minesweepers Dash, Direct, and Detector were assigned to the Caribbean to patrol the Windward Passage in search of and the potential boarding of Russian ships (12 February 1963; 7 February – July 16, 1965), as well as amphibious and other fleet operations off the coasts of South Carolina, Georgia, and Florida.
 Dominant also provided contingency services for the National Aeronautics and Space Administration (NASA) off Bermuda in April 1963.

 Dominant continued the same pattern of activities through the end of the decade, with one more Mediterranean deployment (3 November 1966 – 14 May 1967), an exercise with Colombian and Venezuelan naval forces (9 May- 10 June 1968), an additional NATO exercise off Halifax, Nova Scotia (Exercise Silver Tower, 9–27 September 1968), and an extensive modernization period at the Old Dominion Shipyard in Norfolk, Virginia starting in early 1969.

 Following her refit, Dominant was homeported again at NAVBASE Charleston along with her entire squadron (the other "D" named ships of Agile class minesweepers).
 From Charleston, they departed for another European cruise.
-Port hopping via Halifax, Nova Scotia and St. Johns, Newfoundland for topping off with fuel, fresh water and other stores, she and her squadron sailed unescorted to Campbelltown, Scotland.
+Port hopping via Halifax, Nova Scotia and St. John's, Newfoundland for topping off with fuel, fresh water and other stores, she and her squadron sailed unescorted to Campbelltown, Scotland.
 Dominant and her sister ships carried insufficient fuel in their tanks for the crossing, so a 2,500 gallon fuel bladder was installed on each ship's fantail.
 The squadron arrived in Scotland with fuel to spare, which was reported to have made U.S. Naval history; an MSO crossing the Atlantic unescorted.
 The cruise continued to Denmark where the squadron was engaged in Operation Love Song, a NATO exercise and then on to Germany, Holland, Belgium, France, Spain and into the Mediterranean.
 The squadron continued into the Mediterranean for several months with a maintenance stop in Naples, Italy.
 The squadron recrossed the Atlantic, sailing from the Straits of Gibraltar to NAVBASE Charleston in company with a destroyer tender which had completed her assignment in Naples.
 Dominant and the other "D" squadron minesweepers arrived at NAVBASE Charleston in early spring of 1971 and it was rumored that Dominant and her sister ships were to be taken out of service.